Name: Rico Omarr Harris

 The circumstances of his disappearance are unclear, and his case is currently classified as a missing person.
 His case remains unsolved.

-African American male.
-Buzzed cut black hair and brown eyes.
+African American male born on May 19, 1977, with buzzed cut black hair and brown eyes.
 Rico Harris is 6’ 9” tall and weighs approximately 280 lbs.

 He has two tattoos on his arms, “Big Ric” on his upper right arm and “Ballin IV Life” on his upper left arm.